 The teaching is given as lectures and seminar groups and mandatory laboratory exercises and computer exercises with written reports.
-There will also be arranged indicative multiple choice tests during the semester that is voluntary and not eligible.
+A compulsory multiple-choice test will also be arranged during the semester, which must be passed.
 The course has an expected scope of work of 270 hours.

 Assessment methods and criteria

 4-hour written exam under supervision, which includes a multiple-choice test.
 Graded assessment.

 The person responsible for the course, in consultation with the student representative, decides the method of evaluation and whether the courses will have a midterm- or end of term evaluation, see also the Quality System, section 4.1.
 Information about evaluation method for the course will be posted on Canvas.